-What Can a Handyman Do in Springdale, Arkansas?
+What Can a Handyman Do Without a License in Springdale, Arkansas?

 In Springdale (Washington County), most “handyman” work can be done without an Arkansas contractor license only if each job stays under Arkansas’s contractor licensing threshold and you do not perform work that is separately licensed (electrical, plumbing, HVAC, gas).
 Even when you’re exempt from state contractor licensing, Springdale business licensing and building permits can still apply depending on the scope of work.